 Psychiatry is still being largely practiced using a 19th century approach, relying on what patients are telling us and on our clinical impression.
 Most other fields of medicine are relying on more modern, 21st century approaches, using laboratory tests and other objective and quantitative assessments to help diagnose and treat people.
 The relative lack of accessibility of the brain to biopsies has created the need for indirect and/or peripheral ways of assessing brain function.

 Why would markers in the blood correlate with brain function and with behavior?
-Next to the nervous system, the immune system is the most reactive, active and complex system in the body.
-It has some developmental commonalities with the nervous system.
-More importantly, it has bi-directional interactions during all of life.
+First, there are in some instances leakage, direct secretions and exosomes from the nervous system into the blood and other fluids.
+Second, and more importantly, the vagus nerve directly connects the nervous system with the rest of the body, influencing multiple physiological systems.
+Third, and most importantly, next to the nervous system, the immune system is the most reactive, active and complex system in the body.
+It has some developmental commonalities with the nervous system, and has bi-directional interactions during all of life.
 Common internal milieu (hormones, etc.) and external environmental factors (medications, etc.) lead to some common gene expression patterns in brain and white blood cells.
 These can be identified and used as biomarkers, using a careful four-step approach: discovery, prioritization, validation, and testing.
 These type of biomarkers ( epigenetic, RNA, protein, metabolite) vary over time, unlike DNA, i.e. they have a state component.
 They also have some integration of past events, and predictive ability for future events, i.e. have a trait component as well.

 Step 1 in the process is discovery.
 Usually we focus on state, and choose quantitative feelings or thoughts or actions that we can use for our biomarker discovery, rather than using trait and broad diagnostic categories.
 A diagnosis is essentially describing a trait, i.e. feelings , thoughts and actions over time, i.e. state over time.
 Biomarkers discovered for state/assessment can have some utility for trait/diagnosis.
 It is easier to discover state biomarkers first, and then look at their trait capabilities, rather than the other way around.
 The reason is pragmatic- state biomarkers can be discovered using a powerful longitudinal within-subject design, that eliminates genetic variability and hence the cohorts sizes needed for detecting true signal.
 Moreover, the phenotype itself is more reliable within-subject, especially if it changes from one assessment to another, as the person can tell a difference between higher and lower intensity of feelings and thoughts.
 It may seem paradoxical that for discovering objective biomarkers for subjective feelings and thoughts, you have to rely on self-report of the subject.
 However, the subsequent prioritization of replicating findings using all sorts of human and non-human data, and especially the validation and testing steps in independent cohorts, will prove if you have discovered true signal or not.